Preethipa/make-my-frist-website/README.md

 I would like to showcase my projects and thus you can see my projects hosted online in portfolio link thats attached in this repository. so that,I am familiar with HTML5, CSS3, Git, JavaScript, NodeJS, ReactJS and Web hosting learned from neog.camp.

+I include some blogs based on the topic of favourite book and newspaper reading.
+I am also working on techinal and non-technical blogs.
+Thus would be like to document my journey of learning.